AHMAD-ahmad21/asdas/README.md

 2.  **Add Environment Variables:**

-    Open the `.env` file and add the following content, replacing the placeholder values with the actual keys and:
+    Open the `.env` file and add the following content, replacing the placeholder values with the actual keys:

     ```dotenv
     DEBUG=True